piperfw/diary/README.md

 (here `python` is your python 3 executable - `python3` on some systems).

 Notes:
-- There is currently no way to delete events using the script, but a call to `diary` will never display events in the past.
 - The `events.json` file _must_ exist and contain _at least_ an empty JSON array, '`[]`'
-#### Planned Features
+#### Possible Future Features
-- `-d` option to delete events (for example, all events in the past)
-- `-v` option to display version
-- Use a configuration file to set `SCRIPT_DIR`
+- Configuration file to set `SCRIPT_DIR`, or set interactively
-- Option to use different date formats when in `-a` mode
+- Option to use different date formats

 #### Changelog
 ##### V1.0 (2018-06-08)